 Perhaps most noticeable in employment figures is the importance of small business growth in local economies.
 According to the SBA, since 2000, small businesses have created 4 million more jobs than large businesses.
 Also, they represent approximately 99 percent of all national companies that have paid employees.
 Small companies prefer to attract workers who work in the proximity of the areas in which they work, thus increasing local job rates.

-Another explanation why small business owners are vital to the economy is that they offer both alternatives and competition to larger companies.
-For example, a local farmer selling on a roadside stand, on his house, or through a farmer’s market might set cheaper rates than a grocery store, since he does not have to pay shipping charges.
-It also offers local people a different variety of vendors which guarantees that the money goes straight to the local economy.
+Another explanation why small business owners are vital to the economy is that they offer both, alternatives and competition to larger companies.
+For example, a local farmer selling on a roadside stand, on his house, or through a farmer’s market might set cheaper rates than a grocery store.
+This happens because he does not have to pay shipping charges.
+It also offers local people a different variety of vendors.
+It also guarantees that the money goes straight to the local economy.
 The option of opening new restaurants to compete with big food chains has become easy as there are many restaurant financing options available to small business owners.

 Small companies are very different from the big boys in a few ways.
 They have varying budgets, different working procedures, and they rely on different facets of their businesses.
 This diversity contributes to greater economic stability.
 The more diverse the economy is, the better it can deal with fluctuations and changes.

 With 30.2 million small businesses established around the country, the impact of small businesses on the local economy cannot be overlooked.
 Statistics published by the United States’ Small Business Administration (SBA) have shown that businesses working in local neighborhoods are the backbone of the American economy as a whole.
 Not only do they bring value-added goods and services to customers, but they also fuel local markets with tax dollars, improve jobs, and build neighborhood pride and growth.
 This not only tells you that the role of small businesses in the country is a big one but also a vital one, so go on, and support your local businesses whenever you can!